ssyounge/ASIB/README.md

 After saving the changes, re-run the batch script to generate new teacher checkpoints and continue with distillation:

+Edit `configs/hparams.yaml` if you want to tweak the default hyperparameters.

 ```bash
 bash scripts/run_many.sh
 ```